mightyjens/mightyjens.github.io/content/posts/2024/scott-strike-eride.md

 After adapting a few components to my requirements, the bike is now really great.
 New grips, Fidlock mount, Crankbrothers flat pedals and the brake upgrades.
 Especially on longer tours, I have far fewer problems with my back than with “sportier” bikes thanks to the upright riding position.
 Nevertheless, you come down every trail with a grin on your face.
 All from the perspective of an absolutely mediocre rider, of course :smile:

 The battery is absolutely sufficient for my tours (30-50km with 500- 1500hm) and has always been enough.
-However, it must also be said that I usually ride in ECO and trail mode.
+However, it must also be said that I usually ride in Eco and Trail mode.

 ## Verdict